DrizzleAssistant/DrizzleBots/commands.md

-• If you have any command suggestions, contact Jees1#5825
+• If you have any command suggestions, contact Jees1#5825 in Discord.